Africa Thesis Award

 Applications that are not complete will not be processed.

-The following people are on the jury of the 2013 Africa Thesis Award:
+The following experts are on the jury of the 2014 Africa Thesis Award:

-- Dr Harry Wels (VU University, Amsterdam) (chair)
+- Dr Nicky Pouw (University of Amsterdam) (chair)

 - Dr Ineke van Kessel (African Studies Centre)